Indianapolis Special Needs Trusts Attorney

 - Self-Settled Special Needs Trust: These trusts are created with funds from the beneficiary, but are established by another party, such as the legal guardian of the beneficiary.
 At the death of the beneficiary, any remaining funds must be paid to the governmental agencies for care provided during the lifetime of the beneficiary.

 How to Establish a Special Needs Trust

 If you have a relative who is incapacitated, ensuring they are cared for should you pass away is a great concern.
 With no limits on the amount of assets that can be placed in the trust, the process is customized to suit the individual and the resources of the creator.
 The first step in creating such a trust is a conversation to determine what assets should be placed in the trust.
-Meet with us at Trapp Law, LLC for legal assistance in creating a special needs trust for your loved one.
+Meet with an Indianapolis special needs trusts lawyer at Trapp Law, LLC for legal assistance in creating a special needs trust for your loved one.
 There are several legal requirements for creating these trusts, and some restrictions.
 Under 42 U.S.C.
 1396p(d), a trust can be established for individuals who receive public benefits, under certain conditions:

 - The recipient must be 65 years or younger.

 - The trust established must be an irrevocable trust (cannot be changed in the future).

 - These trusts require a provision that at death, remaining funds will be paid to Medicaid.
 When the trust is created to provide support for more than one individual, a portion of the remaining funds is retained to pay for support for the other named beneficiaries.

 Get Help from an Indianapolis Special Needs Trust Lawyer